Sailing at the 2016 Summer Olympics – Men's 470

 The Men's 470 was a sailing event on the Sailing at the 2016 Summer Olympics program in Rio de Janeiro, in the 470 dinghy.
-It took place between 10–17 August at Marina da Glória.
+It took place between 10 and 17 August at Marina da Glória.
 11 races (the last one a medal race) were held.

 The medals were presented by Barry Maister, IOC member, New Zealand and Carlo Croce, President of World Sailing.